Design & Technology August 25, 2020

-Businesses will always want to prioritize quick turnarounds, predictable costs, and low complexity, while at the same time wanting to lead the charge with new features and innovations.
+Businesses will always want to prioritise quick turnarounds, predictable costs and low complexity, while at the same time wanting to lead the charge with new features and innovations.
 This mixed messaging (keep it simple but stay ahead of the pack), becomes even more of a riddle within companies holding steadfast to traditional hierarchical structures.

 This isn’t a case of out with the old, in with the new.
-It’s a case of maximizing value, acknowledging the necessity of change and being ready for it.
+It’s a case of maximising value, acknowledging the necessity of change and being ready for it.

 Societal ramifications of rapid digital growth

-Security, privacy, and ethical concerns must be prioritized within your business.
-At the forefront of this is transparency – with both staff, clients, and customers.
+Security, privacy and ethical concerns must be prioritised within your business.
+At the forefront of this is transparency – with both staff, clients and customers.
 Ensuring your products and clients take data protection seriously, and aren’t dismissive of ethical concerns in the name of progress, is integral for sustainable business.
 Make sure your API strategy backs up your data-protection promises.
-Ensuring you also have someone on staff with knowledge of international government regulations concerning security and privacy protections should be a given.
+Ensuring you also have someone on staff with knowledge of international government regulations concerning security and privacy protections (for example, the current draft EU ePrivacy bill) should be a given.